 What happened to the Simonds Brewery?

-- ‘Courage, Barclay & Simonds’ became just ‘Courage’ in 1970.
-‘Simonds’ continued for a number of years as a brand of beer.
+- ‘Courage, Barclay & Simonds’ was renamed just ‘Courage’ in 1970.
+Whilst ‘Simonds’ continued for a number of years as a brand of beer.

 - In 1972 Imperial Group took over Courage.
 Imperial were a conglomerate at the time and using the cash flow from cigarettes to buy into other sectors that perhaps they deemed more exciting.
 Today (2012) they exist (once again) but solely in retail tobacco & very much as a dull but high yielding stock.
-Brewing ceased at the Simonds Brewery site in Reading in 1974 (after nearly 200 years) and the area is now rebuilt as the Oracle shopping centre.
-A plaque recording it’s prior use and Simonds connection was unveiled with great ceremony by the Mayor in 2009 & is to be found next to the Strada restaurant & the river Kennet.
+Brewing ceased at the Simonds Brewery site in Reading in 1980 (after nearly 200 years) and the area was rebuilt as the Oracle shopping centre.
+A plaque recording it’s prior use and Simonds connection was unveiled with great ceremony by the Mayor in 2009 & is to be found next to the Strada restaurant & the South bank of the river Kennet.

-- In April 1986 Hanson took over Imperial, in a high profile hostile takeover that dominated City news for months.
-At this point Hanson were a ‘take over machine’, led by the rampaging Lord Hanson & they struck fear into the hearts of any UK & some overseas companies that underperformed.
+- In April 1986 Hanson took over Imperial Group, in a high profile hostile takeover that dominated City news for months.
+At this point Hanson were a ‘take over machine’, led by the rampaging Lord Hanson & they struck fear into the hearts of any UK & some overseas companies that under performed.

 - Hanson set about extracting maximum value for the constituent parts of Imperial.
-Within Courage, they sold off the asset.
+Within Courage, they sold off the assets.
 In September 1986 Hanson sold Courage to Elders IXL (an Australian company now known for and by the name of their main brand – Fosters), then led by a swashbuckling Aussie called John Elliot who later got into major trouble with authorities for irregularities including fraud in several countries and was subsequently declared bankrupt.
-Elliot’s activities included using the Courage Pension Fund (of which EDS & likely DJS were members) to provide cheap loans to finance his personal controlling stake in Elders.
+Elliot’s activities included using the Courage Pension Fund (of which E.D.
+Simonds & D.J.
+Simonds were members) to provide cheap loans to finance his personal controlling stake in Elders.

 Thereafter, some of the better pubs went to Grand Met Retail, subsequently sold to Scottish & Newcastle in 1993.